alanprodam/tensorflow_object_detector/README.md

     `source ~/tensorflow/bin/activate`

+    > **Note:** This command needs to run from every new terminal you start. some questions can be easily taken from the links [stackoverflow](https://stackoverflow.com/questions/57614436/od-graph-def-tf-graphdef-attributeerror-module-tensorflow-has-no-attribut).
+Take care if all object detection notebooks and models have not been verified with TF 2.0.

+    `python -m pip install tensorflow==1.14`

 8. Plug in camera and launch Single Shot Detector (varies per camera, NOTE: `object_detect.launch` also launches the openni2.launch file for the camera.
 If you are using any other camera, please change the camera topic in the launch file before launching the file)

     `roslaunch tensorflow_object_detector object_detect.launch`